 Be sure to include the name of the company in addition to why you want to work with them.
 Hiring managers are seeking people who can offer a great deal to their organization.
 Tell them what you can bring to the table in terms of great service.

-4. Proofread your customer service cover letter for any mistakes.
+4. proofread your cover letter for any mistakes

 Here is an outline of a well-written, properly formatted customer service cover letter that you can modify to suit your own needs.
 Be sure to include all aspects that will put you in the best possible light and highlight all your valuable skills and qualifications.